dengste/org-caldav/README.md

 #### Syncing TODOs between Org and CalDav

-This is a relatively new feature, so please make sure you have backups before you use it.
+This feature is relatively new and less well tested, so it is recommended to have backups before using it.
 It has been tested on nextcloud and radicale.

 To sync TODO's between Org and the CalDav server, do: